cysouw/diathesis/text/c07_participle.md

 ### [ NA | NA ] *nehmen + Partizip* Imprisonment

-The *nehmen + Partizip* construction frequently occurs with *fangen* 'to catch' in the contenxt of imprisonment [@next].
+The *nehmen + Partizip* construction frequently occurs with *fangen* 'to catch' in the context of imprisonment [@next].
 Incidental cases with other verbs are attested, but these seem to be highly unusual.

 ::: ex
 - Er fängt den Dieb.